 P0441: Evaporative Emission Control System Incorrect Purge Flow

-What Does the Code P0441 Mean?
+What Does P0441 Mean?

 What Are the Symptoms of Code P0441?

 Unfortunately, finding the cause of the OBD-II scanner error code P0441 problem can be difficult.
-There are several components in the EVAP system and if any of them are malfunctioning or leaking, the error code can be thrown.
+There are several components in the EVAP system and if any of them are malfunctioning or leaking, the error code can be triggered.
 These are a few possible causes that may occur:

-- The purge solenoid is faulty.
+- The purge valve solenoid is faulty

 The above are the more common causes of the problem.
 However, there are a few rarer problems that can also cause the issue:

-- There is a restriction in the EVAP system.
+- There is a restriction in the EVAP system

-- The powertrain control module is faulty.
+- The powertrain control module is faulty

-- There is an open in the powertrain control module command circuit.
+- There is an open in the powertrain control module command circuit

 The code can be tripped because the EVAP system is unable to hold a specified amount of vacuum.
 Therefore, degrading parts that fail to hold a complete seal can cause the problem.
 Additionally, the code can occur after the fuel pump has been replaced if the seal isn’t installed properly.
-If you have made changes or fixes to your fuel system recently, that is a likely cause of the error code.
+If you have made changes or fixes to your fuel system recently, that is a possible cause of the error code.